jacopofar/godot-tilegame/README.md

   * Reorganize the folders a
 * [part 3](tutorial/part03.md)
   * Export the game so far for the web
+  * Add mouse and multitouch integration to work on mobile

 ## TODO
 - [x] Instantiate nodes based on map objects with an import script